CharlesDesiderio/simon/README.md

 ## Link

-The link to the live site can be found at [https://charlesdesiderio.github.io/simon/](Github Pages)
+The link to the live site can be found at (https://charlesdesiderio.github.io/simon/)[Github Pages]